 Wayne has acted as an advisor to the Principal Defender at the Extraordinary Chambers in the Courts of Cambodia in relation to the defence of former Khmer Rouge members of the Pol Pot regime.
-He has provided specialist advice to Human Rights Watch on qualified privilege for human rights workers, the Ugandan judiciary on the legality of amnesties in international law, the International Commission of Jurists on the prospects of prosecuting a sitting head of state for international crimes.
+He has provided specialist advice to Human Rights Watch on qualified privilege for human rights workers, the Ugandan judiciary on the legality of amnesties in international law, and the International Commission of Jurists on the prospects of prosecuting a sitting head of state for international crimes.

-Wayne is also an internationally recognised expert in the global network of international tribunals, including at the International Criminal Court and the International Court of Justice (ICJ) in relation to allegations of genocide, crimes against humanity, and war crimes.
+Wayne is an internationally recognised expert in the global network of international tribunals, including at the International Criminal Court (ICC) and the International Court of Justice (ICJ) in relation to allegations of genocide, crimes against humanity, and war crimes.